Why do you charge for your time?

 Exchange

-Our advisory service provides expert advice and guidance, tailored to each customer’s unique needs.
-It’s an exceptional service, loved by many.
-Paid services like this reduce time/energy/goodwill-draining interactions with chancers and grifters and foster positive, beneficial exchanges with other hard-working, reasonable people, who receive the highest calibre of assistance, saving them time and money and delivering outstanding results.
+Our advisory service consultations provide expert advice and guidance, tailored to our customers’ unique needs.
+It’s an exceptional service, loved by many, and being a paid service means it reduces time/energy/goodwill-draining interactions and fosters positive, beneficial exchanges with reasonable people.
+These customers receive the highest calibre of assistance, saving them time and money and delivering outstanding results.

 Mike … you, of course, are a gem.
 We are so lucky to have someone as passionate, intelligent, ethical and hardworking in little ol’ Perth.